Solrikk/OptiVerse/README.md

 - High-Quality Audio Extraction: Use FFmpeg to extract audio seamlessly for precise transcription.
 - Face Detection and Pose Estimation: Integrate MediaPipe for advanced face detection and human pose estimation.
 - Maintains Original Quality: Ensures that the original video quality is preserved while adding enhancements.

+## Frequently Asked Questions

+Q: Can OptiVerse process live video streams?

+A: Currently, OptiVerse processes pre-recorded videos, but real-time streaming support is on my3 roadmap.

+Q: Does OptiVerse support GPU acceleration?

+A: Yes, OptiVerse is optimized for both CPU and GPU processing.
+It automatically detects available hardware.